-As discussed above, the Company invests a portion of its capital in structured MBS.
+As discussed above, we invest a portion of our capital in structured MBS.
 We do not apply leverage to this portion of our portfolio.
 The leverage inherent in structured securities replaces the leverage obtained by acquiring PT securities and funding them in the repurchase market.
 This structured MBS strategy has been a core element of the Company's overall investment strategy since 2008.
 However, we have and may continue to pledge a portion of our structured MBS in order to raise our cash levels, but generally will not pledge these securities in order to acquire additional assets.

 In future periods we expect to continue to finance our activities through repurchase agreements.
-As of December 31, 2015, the Company had cash and cash equivalents of \$6.3 million.
-We generated cash flows of \$25.1 million from principal and interest payments on our MBS portfolio and \$3.7 million from retained interests and had average repurchase agreements outstanding of \$103.7 million during the year ended December 31, 2015.
-In addition, during the year ended December 31, 2015, the Company received approximately \$4.9 million in management fees and expense reimbursements as manager of Orchid and approximately \$1.9 million in dividends from its investment in Orchid common shares.
+As of December 31, 2016, the Company had cash and cash equivalents of \$4.4 million.
+We generated cash flows of \$17.2 million from principal and interest payments on our MBS portfolio and \$2.4 million from retained interests and had average repurchase agreements outstanding of \$108.0 million during the year ended December 31, 2016.
+In addition, during the year ended December 31, 2016, the Company received approximately \$5.5 million in management fees and expense reimbursements as manager of Orchid and approximately \$2.3 million in dividends from its investment in Orchid common shares.

-In May 2015, Bimini Capital agreed to settle a legal action as more fully described in Note 12 to the consolidated financial statements.
-A loss of \$3.5 million has been charged to operations for the year ended December 31, 2015, and \$1.25 million of this amount remains unpaid at December 31, 2015.
-Although payments under the settlement agreement will reduce the Company's liquidity, management believes that the Company will be able to generate sufficient cash from its operations to meet the remaining payment obligations as they come due.
+In May 2015, Bimini Capital settled a legal action.
+A loss of \$3.5 million was charged to operations for the year ended December 31, 2015.
+Although the remaining payments of \$750,000 due under the settlement agreement will reduce the Company's liquidity, management believes that the Company will be able to generate sufficient cash from its operations to meet the remaining payment obligations as they come due.

-The table below summarizes the effect on our liquidity and cash flows from certain future contractual obligations as of December 31, 2015.
+The table below summarizes the effect that certain future contractual obligations existing as of December 31, 2016 will have on our liquidity and cash flows.

-(in thousands) Obligations Maturing More than Within O ne to Three Th ree to Five Five Total Year Years Years Years Total Repurchase agreements \$ 77,234 \$ - \$ - \$ - \$ 77,234 Interest expense on repurchase agreements (1) 59 - - - 59 Junior subordinated notes (2) - - - 26,000 26,000 Interest expense on junior subordinated notes (1) 1,107 2,115 2,118 15,826 21,166 Litigation settlement 500 500 250 - 1,250 Payable for unsettled securities purchased 1,859 - - - 1,859 Totals \$ 80,759 \$ 2,615 \$ 2,368 \$ 41,826 \$ 127,568
+(in thousands) Ol oligat ions Maturir Within Year Oı ne to Three Years Th ree to Five Years N More than Five Years Total Total Repurchase agreements \$ 121,828 \$ - \$ \$ - \$ 121,828 Interest expense on repurchase agreements (1) 190 - - - 190 Junior subordinated notes (2) - - - 26,000 26,000 Interest expense on junior subordinated notes (1) 1,231 2,353 2,356 16,431 22,371 Litigation settlement 250 500 - - 750 Totals \$ 123,499 \$ 2,853 \$ 2,356 \$ 42,431 \$ 171,139

-- (1) Interest expense on repurchase agreements and junior subordinated notes are based on current interest rates as of December 31, 2015 and the remaining term of liabilities existing at that date. - (2) The Company holds a common equity interest in Bimini Capital Trust II.
+- (1) Interest expense on repurchase agreements and junior subordinated notes are based on current interest rates as of December 31, 2016 and the remaining term of liabilities existing at that date. - (2) The Company holds a common equity interest in Bimini Capital Trust II.
 The amount presented represents the net cash outlay of the Company.